The Phantom Friar of Newark, Nottinghamshire

-from "Haunted Places of Devon" by Rupert Matthews.
+from "Haunted Places of Nottinghamshire" by Rupert Matthews

 Get your copy HERE